24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Popocatepetl and Iztaccihuatl Volcanoes

 You can still climb Iztaccihuatl but not Popocatepetl.
 According to Lonely Planet, Iztaccihuatl should only be attempted by experienced climbers and given its difficulty, guides are highly recommended.
-You can also book guides through Get Your Guide.
+You can also book guided hikes online (the tour gets a perfect 5/5 rating)!

 La Malinche Volcano

-Named after the interpreter and lover of Hernan Cortes, La Malinche, an inactive volcano, is a popular hiking destination located in the La Malinche National Park.
+La Malinche Volcano, named after the interpreter and lover of Hernan Cortest, is a popular hiking destination located in the La Malinche National Park.
 At 4,461 meters (14,636 feet), it’s a difficult climb that’ll take at least 5 hours.
 You can also stay overnight at 3,333 meters, where you’ll find both rustic and luxury cabins run by Mexican Social Security Institute.

-You can climb La Malinche independently or do a hiking tour by signing up through Get Your Guide.
+You can climb La Malinche independently or do a hiking tour by signing up with a guided tour.

 Recommended Puebla Itinerary